jetstream-cloud/js2docs/docs/ui/atmo/intro.md

 ## Why Cacao?

-Cacao helps you use clouds with ease of use, flexibility, and collaboration
+Cacao helps you use clouds with ease of use, flexibility, and collaboration.

 ### Ease of use